 Consider, as part of your daily work, you log in to Salesforce and open John Smith’s contact record.
 You would expect to see all you need to know about John without navigating away from Salesforce to learn more.
 For example, requiring a sales rep to visit Sitecore to retrieve website analytics introduces risk and inefficiencies.
 Sales reps need to:

 - Know both Salesforce and Sitecore technologies

-- Login to Sitecore losing their current context and focus
+- Login to Sitecore to try and find visitor stats - losing their current context and focus

 - Search Sitecore for the required record - that may not exist

 - Potentially retrieve the wrong information, like finding John Smyth’s record instead of John Smith’s